dimvar/writing/cpp-notes.md

 At compile time, ASan creates poisoned redzones around stack and global data.
 At runtime, it creates poisoned redzones around heap data.
-The addresses returned by malloc are aligned (usually to 8 bytes).
-This determines the minimum size of the redzones, and also the amount of compactness of the shadow mem (1/8th of the virtual address space).
+The addresses returned by the memory allocator are aligned (usually to 8 bytes).
+The alignment determines the minimum size of the redzones, and also the amount of compactness of the shadow mem (1/8th of the virtual address space).

 For every byte, ASan records in shadow mem whether the byte is addressable or not.
 If the byte is not addressable, ASan also knows if the byte corresponds to